TheBoogle/neighbors-documentation/docs/General/Modules/ServerStorage/DataStore.md

 Has Encode and Decode utilities and a queue.

-Documentation is found in the Module itself.
+Documentation is found in the Module itself, which also notes that it's an incomplete doc.